DC Black Label

-DC Black Label, also referred to simply as Black Label, is an imprint of American comic book publisher DC Comics consisting of original miniseries and reprints of books previously published under other imprints.
+DC Black Label (also referred to simply as Black Label) is an imprint of American comic book publisher DC Comics consisting of original miniseries and reprints of books previously published under other imprints.
 The imprint intends to present traditional DC Universe characters for a mature audience with stand-alone Prestige Format series.
-The first title of the imprint, Batman: Damned, was shipped on September 19, 2018.
+The first title of the imprint, Batman: Damned, was released on September 19, 2018.